gunhanb/nmaINLA/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* change the INLA repository to https://inla.r-inla-download.org/R/stable/ following Prof. Ripley's email.

+* update the citation.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Deleted "necessary usage of INLA" from the DESCRIPTION file and changed the version to 0.1.1